• Skip to main content

 • Conclusion

-Where to Stay in Istanbul (January 2023)
+Where to Stay in Istanbul 2025

 1. Beyoglu

 Beyoglu is very close to the nightlife and Istiklal Street, which is the most pleasant walking street of the city.
 Only a short walk will take you to the best restaurants in Istanbul, such as 360 and Mikla.
-Some of the best bars in Istanbul are also located in Beyoglu.
+Some of the best nightclubs in Istanbul are also located in Beyoglu.

 Formed in the late 19th century of the Ottoman Empire, Beyoglu covers a large area.
 Taksim Square, Istiklal Street, Pera, Galata, Cihangir and Karakoy are the best entertainment, shopping and dining neighborhoods of Istanbul.